-I look forward to this year and to meeting all of you.
+I look forward to this year and seeing all of our returning families and meeting all of our new families.
 Please look for me on campus and if you ever have any concerns, questions, or things to share, don't hesitate to bring them to my attention.
 I am eager to support families with their needs and I also love to hear from you about the many, many great things that happen every day.
 In addition to face-to-face, I am also easy to reach by email at agramlick@walnutcreeksd.org.